ahmad-mirzaei/python-questions-that-i-solved/README.md

 ## 🤝 Contribution

 __If you have more questions or would like to suggest better solutions, I’d be happy to collaborate!
-Please feel free to submit a Pull Request.__
+Please feel free to submit a `Pull Request`.__